Dr. Hafiz Abdur Rahman

 Biography

-Dr. Hafiz Abdur Rahman has more than thirty years of experience in teaching and research.
-Before joining NSU, Dr. Rahman had taught at UBC, Purdue University, and Islamic University of Technology.
-His expertise include: modeling and simulation of data communication and electrical power systems networks; embedded control and monitoring systems; parallel and distributed computing; security and reliability of Internet-enabled systems; data processing and decision support systems.
-He has pioneering work on critical infrastructures that forms the basis for understanding “Cyber Interdependency” as we know it today.
-As an engineer, Dr. Rahman had been one of the important team members for some of the very prestigious engineering projects, which include: security and emergency preparedness simulation of 2010 Winter Olympic (2009-2010) that was held in Vancouver, development of critical infrastructures’ simulation system (I2Sim) for the Government of Canada (2005-2008) and have designed and commissioned computer networks for the Prime Minister’s Office and the Planning Commission of the Government of Bangladesh (1995-1997).
-He had been a member of the executive committee of IEEE P2030.4 (Smart Grid) standardization working group (2013-2018) and was the chair for the Safety-related committee of the WG.
+In the past, he had pioneering work on critical infrastructures that forms the basis for understanding “Cyber Interdependency” as we know it today.
+As an engineer, Dr. Rahman had been one of the important team members for some of the very prestigious engineering projects, which include: the security and emergency preparedness simulation of the 2010 Winter Olympics (2009-2010) that was held in Vancouver, development of critical infrastructures’ simulation system (I2Sim) for the Government of Canada (2005-2008) and have designed and commissioned computer networks for the Prime Minister’s Office and the Planning Commission of the Government of Bangladesh (1995-1997).
+He had been a member of the executive committee of the IEEE P2030.4 (Smart Grid) standardization working group (2013-2018) and was the chair of the Safety-related committee of the WG.

 Dr. Rahman is a registered professional engineer in Canada, a senior member of IEEE, and a fellow of the Institution of Engineers, Bangladesh.
 He received his BSEEE degree in 1988 from Chittagong University of Engineering and Technology (CUET), Bangladesh.